-Best Snickerdoodle Cookies Recipe — You can never go wrong with having an arsenal of cookies recipes bookmarked, and this snickerdoodle cookie recipe is seriously the best!
-Not to mention it’s easy to whip up and always a crowd favorite…
+Best Snickerdoodle Cookies Recipe — You can never go wrong with having an arsenal of cookies recipes bookmarked.
+And this snickerdoodle cookie recipe is seriously the best!

 While it’s technically the perfect season for baking, we pretty much consider cookie season to be year-round!

-And while I, Rebecca will be forever in love with a great recipe for classic chocolate chip cookie, I’m also a fan of more seasonal options.
-Yes, I’m looking at you, snickerdoodle cookies!
+I, Rebecca will be forever in love with a great recipe for classic chocolate chip cookie.
+However, I’m also a fan of more seasonal options like snickerdoodle cookies!

 Snickerdoodle cookies are basically a sugar cookie dough rolled in cinnamon sugar mixture before baking.
 This recipe is an especially light and fluffy version of the classic snickerdoodle recipe.

 They have a slightly tangy flavor from a special ingredient — cream of tartar baking powder.
 The special addition contrasts nicely with the sweet spiciness of the cinnamon sugar on the outside.

 And really, the cream of tartar is what sets these apart from your average sugar cookie!
 That’s what makes them lightly and fluffy cookies but soft with a nice bite.

 I like to bake snickerdoodles for about 8 minutes.
 Then, I bang the pan a couple of times on the top of the stove as soon as they come out of the oven.
 This gives you a soft chewy cookie.

 But if you prefer a cookies that are a bit crisper, leave them in the oven for a couple more minutes.

 - Softened butter